giellalt/lang-mns/docs/test-diary.md

 To test: Clone [divvunspell](https://github.com/divvun/divvunspell/blob/main/README.md) and install **divvunspell** and **acceracy**.
 Then stand in `divvunspell` and do:

 ```
+accuracy -o support/accuracy-viewer/public/report.json ../../giellalt/lang-mns/test/data/ typos.txt ../../giellalt/lang-mns/tools/spellcheckers/mns.zhfst

+cd support/accuracy-viewer

+npm i && npm run dev
 ```

+At the end the report says (for example) `port: 35729`.
+Take the 5-digit number and open (the parallel to) http://localhost:35729  in your browser.

-Test results with divvunspell (older data, see below)
+Test results with divvunspell (for older data, see below):
 ```
              typos      Avrg pos       % missp        % missp
              .txt       for corr       in 1st         in top-5
 -----------------------------------------------------------------
+240507:       607                      48.93          53.21
-240507:       607                      71.99          78.75
+240507:       607                      71.99          78.75      hyphen, macron fixed
+240507:       607                      72.98          78.75
 -----------------------------------------------------------------
 ```